 2016/17 (Bournemouth/Rangers): Spent most of the season on-loan with Rangers where he made 13 appearances, all starts, in the Scottish Premiership while scoring four goals and recording two assists.
 Scottish FA Cup: Started in three of his four appearances and assisted in a 2-1 win against Motherwell (1/21) and another in a 2-1 win over Morton (2/12).
 Rangers reached the semifinals where it lost to Celtic 2-0 (4/23).
 FA Cup: Started in Bournemouth’s 3-0 loss to Millwall in the third round (1/7).
 EFL Cup: Made two substitute appearances in the second round 2-1 win against Morecambe (8/24) and the third round loss to Preston North End (9/20).

 2015/2016 (Fulham): Hyndman made 16 appearances and nine starts in Championship league play.
 He scored the game-winner in stoppage time on his birthday for his first professional goal against Cardiff in a 2-1 win (4/9).
 EFL Cup: Made one substitute appearance in a 1-0 loss to Stoke City (9/22).

 2014/2015 (Fulham): Hyndman started in all nine of his appearances in Championship league play.
 EFL Cup: Made two starts against Doncaster (9/23) and Derby (10/28).

-INTERNATIONAL: Hyndman represented the United States from the U-17 level all the way up to the senior national team.
+INTERNATIONAL: Hyndman has represented the United States from the U-17 level all the way up to the senior National Team.
 He made his USMNT debut at 18 years old when he was subbed on in a friendly against the Czech Republic on Sept.
 3, 2014.
-The following summer, Hyndman captained the United States U-20 national team in the 2015 FIFA U-20 World Cup, where he played all five matches and scored two goals in group play.
+The following summer, Hyndman captained the United States U-20 National Team in the 2015 FIFA U-20 World Cup, where he played all five matches and scored two goals in group play.